Updated: Dec 1, 2022

 Ten easy rules to follow so you don’t blimp out during the holidays.

 1. Stay active!
-Hang out (safely) with family and friends and get your moves on!
+Hang out with family and friends and get your moves on!
 Or make sure you get about three miles of walking in every day to burn up some of those more indulgent cals.
-How much and what you eat are more responsible for how much weight you gain than how much exercise you get but if you’re out walking or playing you’ve got less time to pork out!
+How much, and what you eat are most responsible for how much you weigh, rather than how much exercise you get, but if you’re out walking or playing you’ve got less time to pork out!
+Every little bit helps.
+Keep on movin'.

-2. Don’t have rampant snack attacks!
+2. Avoid scandalous snack attacks!
 Sweets are plentiful at MY house during December but I try to bake ‘em and give ‘em all away so I’m not tempted!
 (Not fair to everyone else’s waistline but strangely they don’t seem to mind).
 Fresh fruits, vegetables, and nuts are all better choices than holiday cakes and cookies.
 You’re probably more disciplined than you think when it comes to snacking smart!

 3. Lower your Calorie Density!
-Leading weight control programs classify foods into Red, Yellow, and Green categories based on calorie density.
-You can treat yourself to Red from time to time, try to keep Yellow under control, and Green means GO!
-Noom is one of the programs that uses this system and you can get an idea of what exactly falls in those three categories here. https://web.noom.com/blog/eat/2015/01/calorie-density-how-to-eat-more-to-weigh-less/
+Leading weight control programs classify foods into categories based on calorie density.
+You can treat yourself to high from time to time, try to keep medium under control, and low means GO!
+Noom is one of the programs that uses this system and you can get an idea of what exactly falls in those three categories here.

 4. Get all the sleep you need, and more.
 Sleeping is the time your body processes fuel and regulates your metabolism.
 You’ll likely note that you weigh the least during an average day right after you get out of bed in the morning.
 Missing sleep might make you crave unhealthy foods and skip exercise too.
 When in doubt, say “nighty night”!!